cmiller36/College-Plan-Checklist/notes.md

 Users can add all colleges they are applying to:
   - Check off tasks such as submit application, pay application fee
   - Add college visit date

-Other tasks added: (but checkboxes are not working independently!!!)
   - request transcripts from all schools, pay that fee
   - request recommendation letters
   - send test scores ACT/SAT/GRE/GMAT, pay that fee